peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > 1. To generate a uniform random combination of `N` numbers with a given positive average `avg`, generate a uniform random combination of `N` numbers with the sum `N * avg`.
-> 2. To generate a uniform random combination of `N` numbers `min` or greater and with a given positive sum `sum`, generate a uniform random combination of `N` numbers with the sum `sum - n * min`, then add `min` to each number generated this way.
+> 2. To generate a uniform random combination of `N` numbers `min` or greater and with a given positive sum `sum`, generate a uniform random combination of `N` numbers with the sum `sum - N * min`, then add `min` to each number generated this way.

 <a id=Multinomial_Distribution></a>
 ### Multinomial Distribution